 Some people shouldn’t have an MRI.
 This can include:

 Your risks may vary depending on your general health and other factors.
-Make sure your healthcare provider knows all your medical conditions.
+Make sure your healthcare provider knows about all your health conditions.
 Ask your healthcare provider which risks apply most to you.

 Your healthcare provider will explain the procedure to you.
 Ask him or her any questions you have.
 You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully.
 Ask questions if anything is not clear.

-Metal in the body can be dangerous during an MRI.
+Metal in the body can be dangerous or they can affect the quality of the images taken during an MRI.
 Also tell the healthcare provider if you: